Offboarding checklist: 5 steps for an effective exit + free template

 We don’t like to keep things like these hidden at Charlie — we find it counterproductive.
 Break the news as soon as the leaver’s decision is final, and you’ll avoid unnecessary gossip and ensure your team has plenty of time to prepare.

 At Charlie, the leaver’s line manager announces it in one of our all-hands meetings.
-This gives a chance for everybody to congratulate them on their new role, and keeps things open and transparent (read on to find out more about how we make sure everything is with onboarding at startups).
+This gives a chance for everybody to congratulate them on their new role and keeps communication open and transparent.

 So, to wrap it all up, here’s the checklist we use at Charlie for the days immediately following a resignation: